 The other two are quite interesting.
 Reward and sanction, positional - but then we have those people who are technical experts in a particular area and because of their expertise, they can demand influence.
 They exert power because they know more than you do and so you’re dependent on them.
 The last is called referent power.
 It’s a sort of the hero-worship power, role-modelling—somebody who you admire, who you look up to, who you think is a really nice guy and I really appreciate his approach and I would like to be influenced by him.
 And in some ways, that’s the strongest source of power of all.
 Different stakeholders in the network can exert any of those five sources of power and actually any of us can.
 One of the things we come back to in the end of the paper is to say when we want to influence stakeholders who are a risk to a project, we too, can exert some of those five sources of power.
 They’re most helpful when we exert them in combination.
 So, if you’re a technical expert who is a really nice guy, you have both expert power and referent power.
 And if you also have the ability to tell someone what to do because you’re the boss, then you have three sources of power and it becomes much more useful to you.
 We need to understand those power sources both from the stakeholders’ side, but also as tools that we can use as project leaders.

 Cornelius: Following the discussion about power, we move into identifying stakeholders and categorizing them, and in the paper you introduce us to a three-dimensional model of categorizing our stakeholders, versus the two-dimensional model that we usually see in the PMBOK® Guide.
 How did you develop that model and why did you develop that model?

-PDUs: Technical Project Management, Project Risk Management, Project Stakeholder Management, PMI Global Congress, PMI Global Congress NA 2016, Risk attitude, stakeholder management, Stakeholder Analysis
+PDUs: Ways of Working, Project Risk Management, Project Stakeholder Management, PMI Global Congress, PMI Global Congress NA 2016, Risk attitude, stakeholder management, Stakeholder Analysis